lessy-community/lessy/docs/index.md

 interested by API** (for Lessy or for a third-party application), please have a look to [our specific documentation](api/index.md).

+Another important part of the development stack is the [feature flag system](feature_flags.md).
+It helps us to push code in production even if the feature is not complete.

 You'll probably need to know about [**how we are running tests**](tests.md) so you'll be able to run them by yourself.